-Agency recusal standards should include a private cause of action for parties to the adjudication.
+Agency recusal standards should include a right for parties to the adjudication to petition for recusal.
 The Asimow Study argued that peremptory challenges to adjudicators (requiring recusal without any substantive demonstration of bias or some other disqualifying feature) "could be difficult and costly for agencies to implement" and therefore should not be part of adjudicatory best practices.
 I agree.